SystemsApproach/ops/provision.rst

-In addition to installing the hardware and recording the relevant facts about the installation, the other necessary step is to configure the hardware so that it is "ready" for the automated procedures that follow.
-The goal is to minimize manual configuration required to onboard physical infrastructure like that shown in :numref:`Figure %s
-<fig-cable_plan>`, but *zero-touch* is a high bar.
-To illustrate, the
-bootstrapping steps needed to complete provisioning for our example POD currently includes:
+In addition to installing the hardware and recording the relevant facts about the installation, the other necessary step is to configure and boot the hardware so that it is "ready" for the automated procedures that follow.
+The goal is to minimize manual configuration required to onboard physical infrastructure like that shown in :numref:`Figure %s <fig-cable_plan>`, but *zero-touch* is a high bar.
+To illustrate, the bootstrapping steps needed to complete provisioning for our example POD currently includes:

 * Configuring the Management Switch to know the set of VLANs being used.

-* Configure the Management Server so it boots from a provided USB key.
+* Configuring the Management Server so it boots from a provided USB key.

-* Load Ansible roles and playbooks needed to complete configuration onto Management Server.
+* Loading Ansible roles and playbooks needed to complete configuration onto the Management Server.

-* Configure the Compute Servers so they iPXE boot from the Management Server.
+* Configuring the Compute Servers so they boot from the Management Server (via iPXE).

-* Configure the Fabric Switches so they boot from the Management Server.
+* Configuring the Fabric Switches so they boot from the Management Server (via Nginx).

-* Configure the eNBs (cellular base stations) so they know their IP addresses.
+* Configuring the eNBs (cellular base stations) so they know their IP addresses.
 Various radio parameters can be set at this time, but they will become settable through the Management Platform once the POD is fully initialized.